 Step 3: Determine core features

-If you’ve done steps one and two, this step should be simple.
+If you’ve done steps one and two, this step should be straightforward.

 Your core features are determined by:

-• Your core problem: What features you need to solve this particular problem for this particular user base (step 1)
+- Your core problem: What features you need to solve this particular problem for this particular user base (step 1).
+For example, if you’re building a project management tool for freelancers, task tracking and time logging are core — team collaboration features can wait.

-• The competitive differentiators between your app and other solutions: What does your app need to have that others don’t (step 1)
+- The competitive differentiators between your app and other solutions: What does your app need to have that others don’t (step 1).
+This might be a unique workflow, better pricing, or integration with tools your competitors ignore.

-• Your monetization method: Features like shopping, billing, or purchase management to monetize your app (step 2)
+- Your monetization method: Features like shopping, billing, or purchase management to monetize your app (step 2).
+If you’re using subscriptions, you need account management and billing features from day one.

-Besides your unique core features, there are some foundational features that every SaaS app needs, such as:
+Besides your unique core features, there are some foundational features that every SaaS app needs:

-• User authentication, to allow users to log into your app and see their data
+- User authentication: Allow users to log into your app and see their data.
+This includes signup, login, password reset, and session management.

-• Responsive design, to make your app functional on a variety of screen sizes
+- Responsive design: Make your app functional on a variety of screen sizes, from desktop monitors to mobile phones.

 Step 4: Build your MVP